fiq-assessment/interview-kits-portal/DEPLOYMENT.md

 ## 🎉 Success!

-Once deployed, share the URL with candidates:
+Once deployed, share the URL and credentials with candidates:

 **Portal URL:** `https://your-domain.com` (or hosting platform URL)

 Candidates can:
-1. Browse all 9 exercises
+1. Login with their assigned credentials
+2. Enter their name
+3. View their assigned exercise
-2. Read detailed requirements
+4. Read detailed requirements
-3. Clone repositories
+5. Clone repositories
-4. Start coding!
+6. Start coding!

+**Note:** Each candidate sees only their assigned test based on their login credentials.

 ---